CSL – The Creosote Sweeping Log

 Instructions for use:

-(Also see the instructions inclued inside the product packaging for more details.
+(Also see the instructions included inside the product packaging for more details.
 Information can also be found at http://www.cleanyourchimney.com)

-- CSL will burn for approximately 90 minutes and will then smoke for several hours, Let CSL burn out completely.
+- CSL will burn for approximately 90 minutes.
+Let CSL burn out completely.
 Leave any remains in the fireplace or wood-stove.
 The minerals in the remains will continue to be released and be reduced to ashes with the next fire.

 - The treatment will continue for 15 days.
 The creosote will be rendered less flammable and may begin to fall.